-- 1. Government needs to double its current expenditure allocation on R&D. This emerges clearly from the National Productivity Report9 which calculated the potential for R&D expenditure within the Maltese economy.
+1. Government needs to double its current expenditure allocation on R&D. This emerges clearly from the National Productivity Report13 which calculated the potential for R&D expenditure within the Maltese economy.
 Given the current size of the Maltese researcher pool, based on the current spending capacities within the Euro Area, the Total Gross Domestic Expenditure in R&D (GERD) gap is equal to €93.1 million, meaning that R&D spending in Malta has the potential to increase by over 106%.
-The highest gap is in the government sector followed by the business enterprise sector and the higher education sector. - Malta Enterprise needs to shift its focus from job-growth to increasing automation.
+The highest gap is in the government sector followed by the business enterprise sector and the higher education sector.

+2. Funding eligibility guidelines need to shift focus from job-growth to increasing automation.
 The availability of grants under the various programmes should not be based on the creation of new jobs but on improving productivity.
 This requires a change in mindset based on the realisation that increased automation will lead to improved productivity through less reliance on headcount.